Museum Collecting 101

 Through Museum Collecting 101, a non-curricular course offered during either winter or spring terms, Dartmouth students from all backgrounds and majors take part in an exciting and important aspect of the museum: acquisitions.
 For several weeks, a group of up to twelve students meets weekly with curatorial and education staff in two-hour sessions to learn about the museum's collections and acquisitions process.
 Students are introduced to a selection of artists and their work, which they discuss in depth, especially in terms of the potential for interdisciplinary curricular connections.
 Students choose an artist, consider several potential purchases, and vote to select one work.
 Past participants have sometimes had the opportunity to travel to New York or Boston to visit art dealers and examine the works in person.

-WHAT YOU WILL EXPERIENCE: The opportunity to meet with the Hood's director and curators, and be introduced to the museum's photography collection.
-You'll discuss the criteria curators use to select works of art for a museum collection and review the work of several photographers.
-Then you'll travel to New York to view photographs at several dealers.
-Finally you'll decide which photograph the Hood should purchase.
+THE PROGRAM: The opportunity to meet with the Hood's director and curators and be introduced to the museum's photography collection.
+You'll discuss the criteria curators use to acquire works of art for a museum collection and review the work of several artists.
+You'll travel to New York to view photographs at dealers.
+Finally, you'll select a photograph for the Hood to add to its collection.

 TO SIGN UP: For Dartmouth students only.
 FREE.
 No previous art knowledge or experience necessary.
 All classes and majors welcome.